-Saraswathi Vasudevan will be leading the seminar during her 2020 visit.
+Saraswathi Vasudevan will be leading the seminar.
 As many of you are aware Saraswathi is an inimitable teacher.

 Students inevitably leave Saraswathi’s seminars and retreats, brighter, happier and grateful.

-This seminar will be held at Byron Bay, and is open to all who are interested in authentic yoga, the mind and themselves.
+This seminar is open to all who are interested in authentic yoga, the mind and themselves.
 It is likely to be of special interest to yoga practitioners, teachers, therapists, psychologists and other therapists, but the content will be equally applicable to us all.

 Times Noted are AEST (Brisbane)

 ADST (Sydney, Melbourne) will be one hour later

 But don’t forget you can register to receive the recordings and watch according to your time zone.

 Online from 10.0am – 12.30pm AEST (11.00 – 1.30 AEDT)

 Online from 1.30pm – 4.00pm AEST (2.30 – 5.00AEDT)

 Online from 10.00am – 12.30pm AEST (11.00 – 1.30 AEDT)